 At first we suspected that incompetence was to blame.

-We now believe that Mrs May is deliberately being fed incorrect information upon which to base her decisions.
+Some commentators believe that Mrs May is deliberately being fed incorrect information upon which to base her decisions.

 An example of this is when the Prime Minister said that: